 At the heart of the piano TRACKS project lies our piano curriculum.
 The curriculum currently runs from beginner level up to approximately grade 5.
-It is designed as a stand-alone pedagogical tool but can also be used alongside a more traditional exam based route.
+It has been designed for piano teachers to use primarily as a stand-alone assessment and progress tracking tool.
+The piano TRACKS project was created for our students, most of whom choose not to follow the traditional route of graded music exams.

 Stages D – H do not exactly match the requirements of any one particular exam board.
-The content of the syllabus aims to develop a student so that they are able to play to an intermediate standard by the end of Stage H. In future we may extend the curriculum to include more advanced skills.
+The content of our syllabus aims to develop a student so that they are able to play to an intermediate standard by the end of Stage H. We have used the grade descriptors above as these are easily understood by most piano teachers.

 The curriculum is designed to be flexible so a single student might span a number of stages at the same time.